jinpyo-cs/jinpyo-cs.github.io/_pages/about.md

 =====
 2021.09

-I was selected as a reciept of Ph.D. fellowship from SK Hynix (A.K.A.
+I was selected as a receipt of Ph.D. fellowship from SK Hynix (A.K.A.
 Academic Degree Program).
 I am looking for Ph.D.
 Program in United States.
 I will apply for admission Fall 2023.